Skip to main content

 Krebit Sign secures every request with OAuth 2.0 bearer tokens issued from your tenant at https://{organization}.krebit.se.
 Every REST endpoint lives beneath /api/1.0, and any call without a valid token is rejected with 401 Unauthorized.

-This guide explains how to register OAuth applications, choose the right flow, and keep tokens fresh so that follow-on guides (such as the Quickstart) work end to end.
+This guide explains how to register OAuth applications, choose the right grant type, and keep tokens fresh so that follow-on guides (such as the Quickstart) work end to end.

-Krebit Sign supports two standard flows.
+Krebit Sign supports two OAuth 2.0 grant types.
 Select the one that matches your integration pattern:

 FlowWhen to use itNotes